 Even though I was super tired, the journey was not painful, because the landscape was really amazing.
 So beautiful in fact that I have a really hard time putting it into words, so check out my pictures here.
 My legs were sore, but I was really happy that I had decided to climb Merapi.
 It was a great experience with wonderful new friends and good companions!
 What else do you need, right?

 While you don’t need to put much thought into preparation to hike Merapi, I would put a little thought into it (I did once see three Chinese girls climbing Merapi in fancy shoes and carrying handbags, but I really advise against it).
 Here are a few of the things I suggest you bring:

 - Trekking shoes (or I found out that running shoes, with a good grip, are ok)

 - Trekking / hiking clothes (example: a quick dry t-shirt is great to wear, but a cotton t-shirt is ok as well)

-- Water + Energy bar
+- Water + Energy bars or banana or chocolate

 - Trekking pole (optional)